Saskatoon Norwegian School (NorSkole)

 Advanced Conversational Course

 This course is for those with excellent fluency to practice the Norwegian language.
-The time and place is at the convenience of the instructor and students.
+Advanced Class is currently not being taught but will be offered if there is sufficient enrollment.

 Youth~Adult Traditional Norwegian Folk Dancing